RechaelLop/RechaelLop/README.md

 ### 🌟 About Me

 🎓 Postgraduate in **Cloud Data Management** from Conestoga College
-💻 Strong background in **Cloud Platforms, DevOps**, and **Data Analytics**
+💻 Strong background in **Cloud Platforms, DevOps**, and **Full Stack Development**
-📊 Former Data Analyst at a cooperative bank working with SQL, Power BI & Python
+📊 Web Developer and Opreations Analyst at iHelp International
-🛠️ Builder of cloud-native apps & dashboards using AWS, Azure, Docker & FastAPI
+🛠️ Builder of cloud-native application, ML Application, AI Agents, and many more
 🚀 Passionate about automating workflows, visualizing insights & scaling apps

 ---